ajfigueroa/ajfigueroa.github.io/_drafts/dfs_subviews.md

 |    label2     | [ ]                        |
 |   imageView   | [ ]                        |

-With the ability to get subviews we can update our original `recursiveDescription` implementation to match a traditional DFS implementation as:
+With the ability to get subviews we can update our original `recursiveDescription` implementation to match a traditional DFS implementation as follows:

 {% highlight swift %}
 // The extension UIView code is present but omitted for simplicity